-Tony Tollentino has been a SPUR member since 2004.
+Tony Tolentino has been a SPUR member since 2004.
 During that time, he has worked in the philanthropic, nonprofit, and government sectors, focusing on entrepreneurship and inclusive economic development.
 As a vice president with JPMorgan Chase’s Global Philanthropy group, he oversees the strategy and grantmaking portfolio for the San Francisco Bay Area and Northern California.
 The portfolio supports eligible nonprofits focused on racial equity and a more inclusive economy achieved through neighborhood development, small-business growth, workforce development, and financial empowerment.

 What inspired you to become a SPUR member?
 While studying urban planning at San Francisco State University, I was inspired by SPUR’s mission of bringing various stakeholders together to tackle the region’s biggest issues, along with its long history of shaping the urban environment of the Bay Area.
 I initially became a student member to take full advantage of the programming and to meet like-minded peers.